Zhihu: History

 Zhihu began development in August 2010.
 It went through a closed beta test at the end of December 2010.
 The final product went online on January 26, 2011.
 It has reportedly received funding from Kai-Fu Lee's Innovation Works, Qiming Ventures, SAIF Partners, Tencent, and Sogou.

 In October 2011, Zhihu completed its A-round of funding for US$7 million from Innovation Works and Qiming Ventures.
 In 2015, Zhihu completed its C-round of funding for US$55 million.

 In 2017, Zhihu officially commercialized.
 In August 2018, Zhihu completed its E-round of funding, raising US$270 million for a total company valuation at US$2.5 billion.
 On August 12, 2019, Zhihu completed a subsequent F-round of funding led by Chinese short video platform Kuaishou and technology company Baidu, garnering US$450 million.
 As a result, Baidu mobile app searches would directly return Zhihu content.

+The number of registered users on Zhihu exceeded 10 million by the end of 2013, and reached 17 million as of May 2015, with 250 million monthly page views.

+On March 2, 2018, the Cyberspace Administration of China required all app stores to remove Zhihu for 7 days for the alleged presence of illegal content and insufficient monitoring.
+On the same day, Android app stores removed Zhihu.
+On the Apple App Store, Zhihu became unavailable for download.

+On October 9, 2020, a video creation tool was launched on Zhihu.
+The tool is able to suggest images and generate voice over for text.
+The tool reduces the technical barrier to video creation on the platform.